KB-AB82 rev 2

 4.4 public.tac_logical_unit.authority

-data_at_risk: STANDARD (intended values are derivable from BR-4 mapping)
+data_at_risk: STANDARD (intended values are derivable from the BR-4 mapping)

 reason: